tylerlittlefield/pirate/README.md

 ## What

 This is a platform for R programmers, powered by traefik and docker, and designed to work on a Raspberry Pi cluster.
-It is **not** ready for any sort of production use, but it can be used as a template to develop a similar or improved platform (PR's welcome!).
+With this platform, you can deploy shiny apps, plumber APIs, monitoring tools and more.

 Primary motivation is to load balance `shiny` applications with `traefik` to support concurrent usage.
 Some other things have been added simply because it's fun to self host (e.g. cran mirror) or could be useful for shiny applications (e.g. plumber api).